alexceltare2/arduino_nrg/README.md

 - Timer1_A3/TA0 with 5 comparators: Used by writeAnalog() (PWM output).
 Also used by "modem" to detect time-outs between serial transmissions (Timer1A0 library)
 - Timer0_A5/TA1 with 3 comparators: Used by writeAnalog() (PWM output)
 - RTC timer : Used by cc430rtc.cpp (panstamp.sleepSec())

+# ToDo
+- Update rf bootloader with VLO as clock source because rfloader.lst is in hex.
+- Add each and every library and sketch to support & demonstrate every feature listed above.
+- Make the clock source, carrier frequency & UART chip adjustable.